 All photos of Drew by Sam Gherke

-EDITORS NOTE: These photos are from an amazing photo shoot on the waterfront in Tacoma, Washington on an amazing day in the Northwest.
+EDITORS NOTE: These photos are from an amazing photo shoot on the waterfront in Tacoma, Washington on an incredible day in the Northwest.
 We first learned about Drew last year after his success at the USA Youth Triathlon Nationals and got to know him when he attended the Youth Runner Elite Middle School Camp last August.

 INTERVIEW WITH DREW